Ying-Lan Dann

 out revolutions of the planet’s space

-as bitter ends that link the anchor’s neck
+as bitter ends that link the anchor’s neckso much is strange but nothing stranger than

 a moving ship upon a moving sea